maedadev/itamae-plugin-recipe-selenium/README.md

     include_recipe 'selenium'

-This recipe will install chrome web brawser and selenium webdriver for chrome and gecko.
+This recipe will install chrome web browser and selenium webdriver for chrome and gecko.

 ## Development